Miss Universe 2021: Selection of participants

+Replacements

 Amandine Petit, Miss France 2021, was initially supposed to compete in Miss Universe 2021, while Clémence Botino, Miss France 2020, was supposed to compete in Miss Universe 2020.
 A switch happened between the two delegates due to a potential date conflict between Miss Universe 2021 and Miss France 2022, at which Petit was contractually obligated to be present.
 Debbie Aflalo, originally the first runner-up of Miss Dominican Republic 2021, was appointed to represent the country after the original winner, Andreína Martínez, tested positive for COVID-19 shortly before her scheduled departure.
 Kawtar Benhalima, originally the first runner-up of Miss Universe Morocco 2021, was appointed to represent the country after the original winner, Fatima-Zahra Khayat, was injured in a car accident.

+Debuts, returns, and withdrawals

-The 2021 edition saw the debut of Bahrain and the return of Equatorial Guinea, Germany, Greece, Guatemala, Hungary, Kenya, Morocco, Namibia, Nigeria, Sweden, and Turkey; Morocco last competed in 1978, which makes the country's first time to compete after four decades of withdrawing from Miss Universe, Greece, Guatemala, and Hungary last competed in 2018, while the others last competed in 2019.
+This edition marked the debut of Bahrain, and the returns of Equatorial Guinea, Germany, Greece, Guatemala, Hungary, Kenya, Morocco, Namibia, Nigeria, Sweden, and Turkey; Morocco last competed in 1978, which makes the country's first time to compete after four decades of absence from Miss Universe, Greece, Guatemala, and Hungary last competed in 2018, while the others last competed in 2019.
 Barbados, Belize, Indonesia, and Malaysia withdrew for travel restrictions while Myanmar and Uruguay withdrew for undisclosed reasons.
 Expected to debut in the competition was the United Arab Emirates, but plans changed following the cancellation of its national pageant.

-Botino later tested positive for COVID-19 upon arriving in Israel, and was taken to a government isolation hotel.
+Clémence Botino of France, later tested positive for COVID-19 upon arriving in Israel, and was taken to a government isolation hotel.
 She had been fully vaccinated, and had tested upon departure.
 Botino was released from quarantine after ten days and was authorized to rejoin the competition.

 Incidents before the pageant

-Miss South Africa Lalela Mswane, who was eventually finish as the second runner-up at the pageant, was called upon to withdraw to the pageant due the fact that was held to be in Israel.
-In a unprocendent fact she refused to boycott the competition despite strong pressure from the South African government, which withdrew their support after many tryouts to persuade Mswane and South African franchising owners to pull out of the pageant.
-Minister of Arts, Sport and Culture.
-Nathi Mthethwa announced that the government refused to associate itself with the pageant as “the atrocities committed by Israel against Palestinians are well documented.”
+Miss South Africa Lalela Mswane, refused to withdraw from the pageant after pressure from the South African government.
+Minister of Arts, Sport and Culture – Nathi Mthethwa, announced that the government refused to associate itself with the pageant as "the atrocities committed by Israel against Palestinians are well documented."